College Planning: Federal v. Private Student Loans

 March 8, 2023

 Taking out a student loan to pay for college can be intimidating, confusing, and overwhelming.
-While “student loans” is often used as a catchall, there are considerable differences between federal student loans and private student loans—and even amongst the types of federal loans too.
+While “student loans” is often used as a catchall, there are considerable differences between federal student loans and private student loans—and even among the types of federal loans too.
 Simply put: student loans aren’t one-size-fits-all.

-To help you make the best choice for your specific situation, we’re breaking down the important distinctions to keep in mind when deciding between federal and private student loans.
+To help you make the best choice for your situation, we’re breaking down the important distinctions to keep in mind when deciding between federal and private student loans.

 Federal Loans: Direct Subsidized and Unsubsidized Loans